War Related Illness and Injury Study Center

 Integrative Health and Wellness Research

 The CA WRIISC is actively studying the beneficial effects of yoga for Veterans in both the clinical yoga program and in funded research studies.
-There are two funded yoga treatment studies at CA WRIISC.
-One study is actively recruiting.
+There have been two funded yoga treatment studies and the CA WRIISC:

-- A VA Merit award to determine whether a breathing meditation technique (Sudarshan Kriya Yoga; SKY) provides a treatment benefit that is as effective as the standard psychotherapy (Cognitive Processing Therapy, CPT-C) for Posttraumatic Stress Disorder - currently enrolling Veterans
+- A VA Merit award to determine whether a breathing meditation technique (Sudarshan Kriya Yoga; SKY) provides a treatment benefit that is as effective as the standard psychotherapy (Cognitive Processing Therapy, CPT-C) for Posttraumatic Stress Disorder - enrollment period is now closed

 - A joint DoD-VA funded study using yoga as treatment for chronic pain in Veterans from Operation Desert Shield/Desert Storm - enrollment period is now closed

 More information about both of these studies can be found on the Volunteer for Research section of this website.

 The CA WRIISC continues to seek funding for CIH research projects for conditions and symptoms affecting post deployment Veterans.

 Yoga Program Evaluation